surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

 **Phase/Shuffle** - Controls the starting phase of the modulation waveform.
 As with any parameter, it can be modulated.
 However, in this case, its modulated value will not change after the modulation is triggered (for instance, it's not possible to shift an LFO's phase while a note is pressed).
 Only starting phase is taken into account.
+This control can also be extended, allowing for bipolar shuffle, useful for adding swing in the step sequencer.

 **Amplitude** – Controls the amplitude of the modulation.
 This is the parameter you should use if you want to control the depth of an LFO with a